top of page

 Interpersonal skills – maintaining quality relationships with others

-Emotional regulation capacity – managing one’s emotions
+Emotional regulation skills – managing one's emotions

 Anxiety _ irpcanada.jpg

-Ability to recognize emotions
+Ability to recognize one's emotions

 conscientious trait.jpg